-The first cohort of students to graduate from the BSc Hons Football Coaching and Business Management degree course ran by the Irish FA and Ulster University have been recognised for their talents.
+The first cohort of students to graduate from a BSc Hons Football Coaching and Business Management degree course run by the Irish FA and Ulster University have been recognised for their talents.

-Since its inception in 2016 the programme has been making an impact on the football industry and local communities a number of these students have already gained employment in the football industry as football coaches, performance analysts, football coordinators and administrators.
+Since its inception in 2016 the programme has been making an impact on the football industry and local communities.
+Several of the students have already gained employment in the industry as coaches, performance analysts, football co-ordinators and administrators.

-Recent graduate James Goodman noted: "I was nervous about enrolling as a mature student, but this course was far better ran than the one I did 20 odd years ago.
-Here it felt like the lectures really cared about your grades, further development, and employment opportunities.
+Graduate James Goodman said: "I was nervous about enrolling as a mature student, but this course was far better run than the one I did 20 odd years ago.
+Here it felt like the lecturers really cared about your grades, further development and employment opportunities.
 With it being part time, and delivered in blocks, it fitted in well with my family and work life.

-The degree programme also provides opportunities for current players offering a dual career pathway with a number of current and former Irish league players enrolled.
-Two of the graduates have represented Northern Ireland at senior international level, recent graduate Lyndsay Corry who represented Northern Ireland at senior level, said:
+The degree programme also provides opportunities for current players, offering a dual career pathway.
+A number of current and former Irish League players have enrolled.
+And two of the graduates previously represented Northern Ireland at senior international level.

 “It has enhanced my learning in many areas off the pitch, and confirmed my passion and path on it.”

-The degree programme recently achieved 100% student satisfaction in the national student survey an endorsement of the programme value.
+The degree programme recently achieved 100% student satisfaction in a national student survey, which is an endorsement of the programme's value.

-“Those younger students are able to gain experience within the football industry while completing their degree which includes progression through their UEFA coaching awards to create industry ready graduates who can apply theory to practical situations.”
+“The younger students are able to gain experience within the football industry while completing their degree.
+It includes progression through UEFA coaching awards to create industry-ready graduates who can apply theory to practical situations.”

-For those interested in the course, applications are open for September 2022 intake, with more details available at:
+For those interested in the course, applications are now open for the September 2022 intake.
+More details are available at: